Will mail-in voting turn Election Day into Election Week?

 “It’s very problematic,” said Rick Hasen, a University of California-Irvine law professor.
 “There is already so much anxiety about this election because of the high levels of polarization and misinformation.”

 Hasen is among the experts who have been studying the strains on the U.S. electoral system during the pandemic.
 He recently convened a bipartisan group of academics to recommend safeguards for a disputed election.
-Some of its members have gamed out dramatic, theoretical scenarios like state legislatures or governors refusing to seat electors, or a candidate refusing to cede power.
+Some members have gamed out dramatic scenarios like state legislatures or governors refusing to seat electors, or a candidate refusing to cede power.

 Meanwhile, some Democratic operatives, lawyers and even the presumptive presidential nominee have grown increasingly vocal with their concerns that Trump will try to meddle in the election.
-Former Vice President Joe Biden recently said he thinks Trump may use his office to intervene: “Mark my words, I think he is going to try to kick back the election somehow, come up with some rationale why it can’t be held.”
+Joe Biden recently said he thinks Trump may use his office to intervene: “Mark my words, I think he is going to try to kick back the election somehow, come up with some rationale why it can’t be held.”

-Trump campaign spokesman Ken Farnaso called the accusation “another unsubstantiated creation of the liberal conspiracy theory machine” and accused Biden of trying to “spread confusion.”
+Trump campaign spokesman Ken Farnaso called the accusation “another unsubstantiated creation of the liberal conspiracy theory machine.”

 Trump said last year in an interview that he would accept the results of the 2020 election.
 Since then, however, the coronavirus has dramatically changed how Americans vote.